 Namely, the FODMAP diet explained simply is to throw out as many foods high in FODMAPs as you can.
 However, there is truly a method to this madness.
 You have probably noticed that these are basically most of the foods we eat.
 This is where the above three stages of the elimination diet come in, as well as the preparatory stage.

 Elimination is the first stage.
 Here, you completely eliminate everything that is not a part of the FODMAP diet plan.
 This is extreme, and rightfully so.
-It is difficult to maintain a balanced diet in this manner.
-Ingredients become sparse, you severely limit the choice of foods you have at your disposal.
-This can cause problems in that you have a pretty boring selection of foods in front of you, as well as having difficulty getting all the nutrients and vitamins inside of you.
+It isn’t easy to maintain a balanced diet in this manner.
+Ingredients become sparse; you severely limit the choice of foods you have at your disposal.
+This can cause problems in that you have a pretty boring selection of foods in front of you and have difficulty getting all the nutrients and vitamins inside of you.

 Next comes reintroduction.
 Here you will slowly reintroduce certain foods.
 This is a vital part of the low FODMAP diet plan.
 Start with a couple of them at a time, and see how you react.
-Stick to only one group, like polyols for example, and see how it goes.
+Stick to only one group and see how it goes.
 This process can take a while—maybe a week, maybe two for each food group.

-And finally, personalization.
 This is where this diet becomes part of your everyday life.
-You should basically memorize and eliminate your most common triggers and problematic foods.
-Keep them all in mind, keep a list.
+You should memorize and eliminate your most common triggers and problematic foods.
+Keep them all in mind; keep a list.
 If needed, have this as an extension of the reintroduction phase.
 There might still be some foods that, while not triggering severe symptoms, could still cause discomfort.

 Low FODMAP Diet Recipes

-A delicious and healthy salad, a perfect light meal if you want to keep your energy levels high, while still feeling light and alert.
+A delicious and healthy salad, a perfect light meal if you want to keep your energy levels high while still feeling light and alert.
 Serves two people.
+You will need:

 - half a lemon